Willyb15/Data-Science-Python/Week2/more_data_structures.md

 ('Colorado', 'Denver')
 ```

 Now that we're only using only a single variable to grab the output of `items()`, we can clearly see that the method is outputting a tuple.
 So what was happening when we used `state` and `capital` to grab the output??
 Very frequently we want to put the separate values a collection stores into different variables.
-This happens so frequently, in fact that Python has a built way to do it quickly called **unpacking**.
+This happens so frequently, in fact, that Python has a built way to do it quickly (called **unpacking**).

 So, when, Python sees the two variable names `state` and `capital` in the first implementation, it knows to take the values in the tuple returned from `items()` and put the first one in `state` and the second in `capital`.
-This is what was happening when you called enumerate, it returned a tuple with the number value it was on, and the value itself.
+This is what was happening when you called enumerate - it returned a tuple with the index it was on as well as the value itself.
 It is up to you whether or not to grab those values in a single variable as a tuple or have Python unpack it for you into two variables.

-`Note, Python will not allow you to "unpack" a collection containing a single item into multiple variables.`
+**Note**: Python will not allow you to "unpack" a collection containing a single item into multiple variables.

 ### Sets

 There is one more data structure that we're going to take a look at today, the `set`.
 A set combines some of the awesome features of both the `list` and the `dictionary`.
 A set is defined as an unordered, mutable collection of unique items.
-Ok, this sounds like some jargon that we can make sense of these days, it sounds like a set is a data structure where you can store items and not care about their order, knowing that there will always be at most one of them in the structure.
+Ok, this sounds like some jargon that we can make sense of.
+It sounds like a set is a data structure where you can store items and not care about their order, knowing that there will always be at most one of them in the structure.

 This description, while highly informal, is rather spot on.
 Sets in Python are actually analogous to sets that you would see in a mathematical setting.
-For this reason much of the jargon and functionality that you will hear about when learning and talking about Python sets is similar to, if not exactly the same as, that which applies to mathematical sets as well ([here's](https://en.wikipedia.org/wiki/Set_(mathematics)) the wiki on sets if you want a quick overview of them).
+For this reason, much of the jargon and functionality that you will hear about when learning and talking about Python sets is similar to, if not exactly the same as, that which applies to mathematical sets ([here's](https://en.wikipedia.org/wiki/Set_(mathematics)) the wiki on sets if you want a quick overview of them).

 Lets take a look at how we construct sets.